jarm111/aws-serverless-introduction/README.md

 - For local development you need to install DynamoDB Local with `sls dynamodb install`.
 - To start the service locally: `sls offline start`.
 - If you want to deploy it to AWS you can do it with `sls deploy`.
+- To remove the AWS deployment run `serverless remove`.

 ### React Client Demo